thehamsti/twitchPS/README.md

 Neat little [Node](http://nodejs.org) library which lets you easily interact with the Twitch.tv PubSub service.

+*CAUTION* Not updated since Twitch changed API.
+Broken at the moment.
+Will fix in near future.

  #### Supported Topics

 |  Feature | Topic and Example | Required Scope  |  You are notified when …         |